MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/users.md

 - MED150
 - MBS150
 ms.assetid: ff03275f-00a0-4fa6-a1cf-1e97a8e79a0a
-description: "Create Kaizala users to so they can send instant messages, pictures, documents and setup a new poll or survey."
+description: Learn how to create Kaizala users so they can send instant messages, pictures, documents and setup a new poll or survey.
 ---

 # Kaizala Users